- Endangered Species Consulting

 - Construction Site SWPPPs

 Great Lakes Ecological Monitoring completed an inspection and evaluation of a detention basin at a FedEx Facility in central Wisconsin.
+Sediment sampling and analysis was conducted to determine appropriate disposal options for sediments should they be removed.
 The work was performed for FrontStreet Facility Solutions, Inc. A final report was prepared that outlined the current condition of the basin and what steps need to be taken to bring the basin back to it's original design condition.

 Over 100 years of combined experience in environmental monitoring, which includes remediation monitoring at small-industrial sites to managing monitoring activities at large complex Superfund Mega-Sites.
 Our work includes preparing Field Sampling Plans (FSPs), Quality Assurance Project Plans (QAPPs), Long Term Monitoring Plans and Health and Safety Plans.
 Once these plans are complete then we can assist you in collecting the necessary data to support your project objectives.